goiblas/Heliblocks-Plugin/README.md

-# Heliblock Plugin
+# Heliblocks
-Heliblocks integration plugin with WordPress

-## Setup
-- Download this folder inside your plugins directory
-- Active the plugin
+Use unique structures in your posts and pages, with Block editor and collection snippets of Heliblocks

 ## Develop
 It is necessary to have a file called `config.js` inside the `src` folder that exposes the following constants